zippy84/vtkbool/README.md

 ## Limitations

 - the filter assumes well defined triangles, quads and polygons
-- PointData is not preserved - you have to do your own mapping (use *OrigCellIdsA* and *OrigCellIdsB*)
+- PointData is not preserved - you have to do your own mapping with *OrigCellIdsA* and *OrigCellIdsB*

 ## Requirements